 Des Moines, IA

-Mira Yusef is the co-founder and current executive director of Monsoon United Asian Women of Iowa (Monsoon), an organization serving victims/survivors of domestic violence and sexual assault in Asian and Pacific Islander communities in Iowa.
-She is also one of the founders and currently serving as a steering committee member of the National Organization of Asian Pacific Islanders Ending Sexual Violence (NAPIESV).
+Mira Yusef is the co-founder and current Executive Director of Monsoon United Asian Women of Iowa, an organization serving victims/survivors of domestic violence and sexual assault in Asian and Pacific Islander communities in Iowa.
+She is also one of the founders of the National Organization of Asian Pacific Islanders Ending Sexual Violence (NAPIESV).
 She has a Master’s in Social Work with specialization in Community Organizing and a Master of Arts on Southeast Asian Studies from the University of Michigan, Ann Arbor.
-She was a recipient of a Fulbright Fellowship in 2004-2005, to pursue research in the Philippines on Muslim Filipina domestic workers employed in Muslim households in the Middle East and in 2006, awarded the National Security Education Program (NSEP) David Boren Fellowship to study Indonesian at the University of Michigan for one semester and to study Malaysian as well as pursue her field research in Sabah, Malaysia, for six months on human trafficking between the islands of Sabah, Malaysia and Mindanao, Philippines.
-Ms. Yusef has the privilege to connect her past academic work with her local work with Monsoon, and her national and transnational work with NAPIESV.
+She was a recipient of a Fulbright Fellowship in 2004-2005 to pursue research in the Philippines on Muslim Filipina domestic workers employed in Muslim households in the Middle East.
+She has also pursued field research in Malaysia on human trafficking between Malaysia and the Philippines.
+Yusef has the privilege to connect her past academic work with her local work with Monsoon and her national and transnational work with NAPIESV.